Hospitality, Restaurant & Gaming Management

 News - Research

 HRGM offers a Minor In Hospitality Management option

 IAV classes added to Spring 2011 class schedule.

 The Hospitality program at SWOSU-Sayre has created an option for fulltime Weatherford students pursuing a Bachelor degree who wish to obtain a Minor in HRGM.
 The Minor requires taking only 18 hours in one of the three specialties offered: Restaurants, Hotels or Gaming.
-The classes will be available to the Weatherford based students through Distance Education IAV classes.
+The classes will be available to the Weatherford based students through the Center for Distance and eLearning IAV classes.
 Students will be able to take the courses without leaving the main campus.

 The HRGM program offers an exciting career option to both students pursuing a B.S. in Business or Parks & Recreation Management.
 Hospitality is big business, generating over 1 trillion dollars in sales annually in the united States.
 There are numerous managerial positions with hospitality companies that do not include front line operations.
 People are needed in regional and corporate offices with expertise in Finance, Accounting, Real Estate, Business law, Sales and Marketing, Information Technology and much more.
 Hospitality is a major component in all Parks and Recreation operations, often featuring foodservice, lodging and concession facilities.
 There is a myriad of major corporations that are actively recruiting for positions in these areas.
 A graduate with a Bachelors in Business or Parks & Recreation who also has a Minor in HRGM makes an most attractive candidate.
 It also increases the interview potential for the graduate with some very heavy international players such as Marriott, Hilton, Brinker International, Sodexo, Eurest, and many more.